Andrey Melnichenko (industrialist): EuroChem

-In 2007, he became EuroChem's majority shareholder.
-Earlier, Melnichenko became the chairman of the mineral and chemical company OJSC EuroChem in April 2004.
-When EuroChem was founded, the purchased assets included several nitrogen plants and a phosphate mine with Soviet-era equipment.
+In 2007, Melnichenko became EuroChem's majority shareholder.
+Earlier, in April 2004, he had become the chairman of the mineral and chemical company OJSC EuroChem.
+When EuroChem was founded, the purchased assets included several nitrogen plants and a phosphate mine fitted with Soviet-era equipment.
+EuroChem produces commodity and specialty fertilizers including inhibitor products that allow slow release of nutrients into crops.
+According to Melnichenko, his strategy on fertilizers can be described as "taking advantage of the wide range of mineral resources found in Russia and the CIS," with a particular focus on logistics and a diverse range of products.

-New manufacturing facilities were built in Novomoskovsk, Nevinnomyssk, and Kovdor (including an apatite and shtaffelite ores processing complex).
-EuroChem acquired laboratories in Germany in 2011, which led to the creation of similar facilities in Russia and other countries, which are working on the development of second-generation fertilizers, including advanced slow-release products aimed at reducing the environmental footprint of the agricultural sector.
-EuroChem bought licenses for potash deposits in Volgograd (2005) and Perm (2008), launching plans to develop two large potash industrial plants.
-EuroChem's two potash mines are planning to produce 8 million metric tons of the fertilizer a year, a 10th of current world output.
+New manufacturing facilities were built in Novomoskovsk, Nevinnomyssk, and Kovdor (including a complex for processing apatite and shtaffelite ores).
+In 2011, EuroChem acquired laboratories in Germany, leading to the creation of similar facilities in Russia and other countries for the development of second-generation fertilizers, including advanced slow-release products aimed at reducing the environmental footprint of the agricultural sector.
+EuroChem bought licenses for potash deposits in Volgograd in 2005, and in Perm in 2008, launching plans to develop two large potash industrial plants.
+EuroChem's two potash mines are indended to produce 8 million metric tons of the fertilizer a year, a 10th of current world output.
 According to Bloomberg, "the acquisition of a BASF SE plant in Antwerp by EuroChem for 830 million euros ($930 million) brought in new technologies" for the company.
-BASF sold its fertilizers activities in Antwerp, Belgium, to EuroChem on March 31, 2012.
-In July 2012, EuroChem completed the acquisition of K+S Nitrogen, a company marketing nitrogenous fertilizers with a focus on major customers in agriculture and special crops such as fruits, vegetables and grapes.
+BASF sold its fertilizer operation in Antwerp, Belgium, to EuroChem on March 31, 2012.
+In July 2012, EuroChem completed the acquisition of K+S Nitrogen, a company marketing nitrogenous fertilizers with a focus on agriculture and special crops such as fruits, vegetables and grapes.